 Is your child scared of going to the dentist?
 Help prepare them for their first dental appointment by correcting any misconceptions they have about going to the dentist.
 Reduce their fear by letting them know exactly what to expect on the first day.

 Parents play a pivotal role when it comes to fear of the dentist.
-The first visit to the dentist is what sets the note for future meetings.
+The first visit to the dentist in childhood is what sets up your child’s expectations for future meetings.

 Treating a child with dental anxiety can be extremely challenging for the dentist.
 Not only does it pose difficult in providing dental care but is detrimental to the dental health of the child s it hinders the receipt of preventive dental care.

 Children tend to handle situations much better when they know what to expect.
 Talk about the visit to the dentist with your child beforehand and let them know what they can expect during the appointment.

 During the procedure, the dentist should provide information about any sensations that the child would feel, sounds that she will hear and the taste of certain treatments, like fluoride.

 Let your child know how important their teeth are, and remind them that going to the dentist is like going to a doctor who only works on teeth!
 Keep descriptions of other treatments vague and just stick to what your child needs to know for their first trip.

 Your child doesn’t need to know that dentists can sometimes need to remove people’s teeth or drill into them.
 Do not mention pain, or associate the dentist with a word that might worry your child.
 Definitely, do not relate any bad experiences you have had at the dentist to your child.
 When a child is very young, explaining the full breadth of what a dentist can do for a patient will raise more questions than answers.